 Tales from the road

 Being a native of the Picos de Europa, a national park of high pastures, spring meadows and limestone cliffs to the west of the Pyrenees, Diego is particularly at home high on a mountain, in a shady forest or following a winding trail.
 He has worn through a good number of walking boots in pursuit of the best vistas in Northern Spain.
 It was only natural then that his curiosity would lead him, and eventually Pura, to the chain of mountains separating his home nation and France.
-We really couldn’t think of anyone better, inside or outside of Pura, to share their favourite walks in the Pyrenees.
+We really couldn’t think of anyone better, inside or outside of Pura, to share their favourite hikes in the Pyrenees.

 So grab a Basque cider (or perhaps an English one if you’ve run out), lace up your boots and join us on a sweeping traverse of the Pyrenees, following the scent of fresh grilled fish and warm Mediterranean breezes all the way to the Catalan coast.

-Irati Forest, Navarre
+Irati Forest hike, Navarre

 Distance: 6.5 km, 380m height gain